 "The time for the annunciation of the emancipation policy can no longer be delayed.

 Public sentiment will sustain it, many of my warmest friends and supporters demand it, and I have promised God that I will do it."

 To foreign powers, the Emancipation Proclamation changed the international perception of the War from the issue of States' Rights to the ending of slavery.

-As Britain and France did not want to be perceived as supporting slavery, they declined to recognize the Confederacy, thus dealing a trade and economic blow to the South.
+As Britain and France did not want to be perceived as supporting slavery, they declined to recognize the Confederacy which was an additional blow to the South.

 Three weeks after the Battle of Antietam, President Lincoln met on OCTOBER 6, 1862, with Eliza Gurney and three other Quaker leaders, saying: